Metadrop/ddev-aljibe/README.md

 # DDEV Aljibe
 ## About Aljibe
-Ddev Aljibe is an add-on for DDEV for Drupal projects that adds several tools in a simple and fast way, leaving a new project ready for development in a few minutes.
+Aljibe is an add-on for DDEV for Drupal projects that adds several tools in a simple and fast way, leaving a new project ready for development in a few minutes.

 Aljibe sits on top of DDEV and adds some containers, configuration and commands to make the development of Drupal projects faster and easier.